connorvhennen/Monopoly/README.md

 This was, perhaps ironically, the most difficult and time-consuming part of the project for me.
 I coded the original program just using XCode, which allowed easy communication (a big part of the Monopoly) with the user using simple std::cin and std::cout within any function.
 Qt however is very different in this respect, as functions must be connected to the Ui class in the right way, and I am much less familiar with Qt input Widgets than I am with XCode console streams.
 I am now proficient in this respect and will continue to implement more user communication.

+That said, I used a wide variety of Qt classes, such as QLabels, QSliders, QGridBox, QButton, QWidgets, QStackedWidgets, etc.

 --------------------------------------------------------------------------------------------------------------
     Summary: